Bukayo Saka has become inevitable for Arsenal as Tottenham's naivety shows - Premier League hits and misses

-Plus: Ange Postecoglou sees the size of the task he faces to take Spurs to the top and Brighton's hopes of a return to Europe are wrecked by Bournemouth
+Plus: Ange Postecoglou sees the size of the task he faces to take Spurs to the top and Brighton's hopes of a return to Europe are wrecked by Bournemouth; Arsenal remained a point clear of Manchester City at the Premier League summit after both won on Sunday

 "I feel sorry for Ben Davies, in a way, but you know Saka is coming back on his left," said Paul Merson of Arsenal's second goal in their thrilling 3-2 win over Tottenham.
 "You cannot let him do that."